-Recorded claim reserves in the Property-Liability business are based on our best estimates of losses, both reported and IBNR, after considering known facts and interpretations of circumstances.
+Recorded claim reserves in the Property-Liability business are based on our best estimates of losses, both reported and incurred but not reported claims reserves ("IBNR"), after considering known facts and interpretations of circumstances.
 Internal factors are considered including our experience with similar cases, actual claims paid, historical trends involving claim payment patterns, pending levels of unpaid claims, loss management programs, product mix and contractual terms.
-External factors are also considered which include, but are not limited to, law changes, court decisions, changes to regulatory requirements and economic conditions.
+External factors are also considered, such as court decisions and changes in law, regulatory requirements and economic conditions.
 Because reserves are estimates of the unpaid portion of losses that have occurred, including IBNR losses, the establishment of appropriate reserves, including reserves for catastrophes, is an inherently uncertain and complex process.
 The ultimate cost of losses may vary materially from recorded reserves and such variance may adversely affect our operating results and financial condition.